Theoretical Foundations of Conformal Prediction: Conformal prediction under covariate and label shifts

 could potentially have probability $<1$.
 However, if this event does hold, then these new weights are equivalent to those defined in the statement of the proposition---and also, on this event, we have $\sum_{j=1}^{n+1}w_j = 1$.)
 Then

 holds almost surely under $(Z_1, \ldots, Z_n, Z_{n+1}) \sim P^{n+1}$, and so

-Because the expectation above is taken with respect to i.i.d.\ random variables, we can reindex it however we like.
+Because the expectation above is taken with respect to i.i.d.\ random variables, we can reindex these random variables however we like.
 Swapping indexes $j$ and $n+1$ in the $j$th term, for each $j$, yields that the above expression is equal to

 where the last step holds by applying~\eqref{eq:radon-nikodym-expectation}.
 This is equivalent to the right-hand side of~\eqref{eq:equivalence-weighted-distribution}, as desired. \end{proof}